 Evidence must be presented of early engagement of end users (e.g. NICE, clinical commissioning groups, etc.) and their provisional interest in the product.

 The NIHR expects active involvement of patients and the public in the projects it supports.
 It is anticipated that most i4i projects will have a significant PPI component, which must be clearly and fully described.
 Applicants should identify the relevant patient/user group(s) for their application and engage with those groups at an early stage.
 For this funding stream it is highly encouraged to seek patient and public contribution early on in the project, possibly at the design stage.
-To make the contents of your application and the implications of your project clear to members of the public, but also commissioning boards and reviewers, a plain English summary is required.
+To make the contents of your application and the implications of your project clear to members of the public, but also commissioning boards and reviewers, a plain English summary is required (see Plain English summaries for further details).
 Further guidance and PPI resources can be found under Patient and Public Involvement.

-The CCF Research Management System (RMS) is hosted by Pulsant.
-The Data Controller for the website is the Department of Health and social care (DHSC).
-The Data Processor is the CCF, based at LGC.
+The NIHR Research Management System (RMS) is hosted by Pulsant.
+The Data Controller for the website is the Department of Health and Social Care (DHSC).
+The Data Processor is the NIHR.

 - To administer the grant application process